A public square stripped of faith and its expression is one in which virtues such as hope, forgiveness, grace, and mystery will wither.

 Who We Are

 Cardus is dedicated to the renewal of North American social architecture.
 Drawing on more than 2,000 years of Christian social thought, Cardus works to enrich and challenge public debate through research, events, and publications, for the common good.
 Faith in Canada 150 originally celebrated faith in Canada specifically during its 150th birthday year in 2017 and was directed by Greg Pennoyer and the Cardus team.
-We are working on putting together a 2017 Highlights page where you can browse through the initiatives that took place.

 From its beginnings, Cardus has been a public, Christian, organization.
 It has been intentional in fostering and implementing 2000 years of Christian social teaching.